 Killed vaccines have shown ineffective or controversial results in inducing a cellular immune response against R equi.

-Infection with R equi strains without VapA and VapB genes do not induce protection of foals, indicating that virulent strains are essential for composition of effective vaccines.
+Infection with R equi strains without VapA and VapB genes does not induce protection of foals, indicating that virulent strains are essential for composition of effective vaccines.
 Studies in experimental and field conditions using VapA vaccines have shown enhanced clearance of R equi.
 Administration of oral live VapA vaccines has induced high concentrations of VapA-specific antibodies, despite being considered impractical for vaccination of a large number of animals.
 Efforts are ongoing to develop vaccines using modern concepts, such as transposons, and recombinant and DNA vaccines containing VapA antigen, which induces humoral and especially cellular immune response.

 Traditionally, contact with soil or manure, or inhalation of aerosols contaminated by livestock, represents the major routes of transmission of R equi to people.
 Alternatively, human infection may occur by transcutaneous trauma, ingestion, or wound contamination.
 Recent evidence supports that consumption of pork products or undercooked pork may be a probable route of infection to people because of contamination of the meat with lymph node content or feces.